Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Lemmas on cones, lattices and volumes

-One can see this by comparing the pyramid $Y_{y_0}$ with a pyramid $Y$ whose base is a fundamental domain of the lattice $\Lambda_0$ in the hyperplane $\beta^{-1}(0)$ and whose tip is some $v \in \Lambda$ with $\bar\beta(v) = 1$.
 Recall that the volume formulas for a pyramid and a parallelepided are $\frac{1}{n}bh$ and $bh$ respectively, where $b$ is the $n-1$-dimensional area of the base and $h$ is the height.
-Thus we have

-since there is a fundamental domain for the lattice $\Lambda$ whose base is the same as the base of $Y$ and whose height equals the height of $Y$.
+Since $Y$ and $Z$ have the same base and same height, but $Y$ is a pyramid and $Z$ is a parallelepiped, we have

 Both $Y_{y_0}$ and $Y$ are pyramids with a base on the hyperplane $\beta^{-1}(0)$.
 To compare the volumes, we need to compare their heights and the areas of their bases.
 The base of $Y_{y_0}$ is $P_0$ and the base of $Y$ is a fundamental domain for $\Lambda_0$.
 Therefore the ratio of the areas of the bases is the occupancy coefficient $\frac{\vol(P_0)}{\vol(\beta^{-1}(0)/\Lambda_0)} = \occ(\Lambda_0, P_0) = \occ(\Lambda_0, P)$.
 The tips of $Y_{y_0}$ and $Y$ are at the level sets $\bar\beta^{-1}(\bar\beta(y_0))$ and $\bar\beta^{-1}(1)$ respectively, therefore the height of $Y_{y_0}$ is $\bar\beta(y_0)$ times the height of $Y$.
 The formula \Cref{eq:pyramid-comparison} follows from \Cref{eq:pyramid-volume} and the comparisons between the bases and the heights. \end{step}